GemachSimcha/Gmach/README.md

 # Gmach

-TO VIEW APP  - OPEN INDEX.PHP
+TO VIEW APP  -

-STILL strugglig with stickyheaders
+1   Download or clone

-weds
+2   a)  Edit Database settings in file: 'includes/inserts.php' on lines 11,12,13
-datepickers working, now need to polish php and mysql, then return to hide/show as needed on clientside
+    b)  Edit site-root on line 8

-Rosh chodesh adar
+3   OPEN INDEX.PHP

-attemting to get datepicker set up, but isnt working the second time on insert.php line 90?
+Please note: This site is still under testing and construction!